tomwhartung/jmws_accoutrements/doc/ubuntu/2026-big_picture-all_linux_hosts.md

 # Preparation

-## Create a Bootable USB Drive - Only Once for All Hosts
+## Part 1 - Create a Bootable USB Drive - Only Once for All Hosts

 1. [X] Download the Ubuntu 25.10 bootable USB drive image from [ubuntu.com/download/desktop](https://ubuntu.com/download/desktop)
 2. [X] Follow the steps on this page to use the *Disks* program to create the bootable USB drive on the `2023-32B` thumb drive
    - [documentation.ubuntu.com/desktop/en/latest/tutorial/install-ubuntu-desktop](https://documentation.ubuntu.com/desktop/en/latest/tutorial/install-ubuntu-desktop)

-## Save Network Info and Important Files - Host-Specific Steps
+## Part 2 - Save Network Info and Important Files - Host-Specific Steps

 These steps may depend, to a varying extent, on the specific host - in which case make notes to that effect in the file for that host.